dickinson-comp378-fa2025/comp378-web/hw/final-proj.md

 * the source code of your computer program;
 * an _experience report_, described in more detail below.

-### The FP4 experience report
+#### The FP4 experience report

-Your experience report should be 500-2000 words in length.
+Your experience report should be 500-2000 words in length, although longer reports will not be penalized.
 It is not a formal report, but rather a description of your experience in completing the project.
-You can shape the report according to your own experience, but it would be a good idea to include some or all of the
+One important goal of the report is to convince the instructor that you invested time and effort in your project, equivalent to about 20 hours of work.
+Therefore, if you made extensive use of AI, you should explain carefully how human effort was invested in the project.
+You can shape the report according to your own experience, but it would be a good idea to include some or all of the following:
-following:
 * a description of how to run your computer program and what the computer program does;
 * descriptions of any interesting features of your database design and computer program;
 * descriptions of any difficulties you faced during the project and how you overcame them;
+* descriptions of which parts of your project were largely accomplished by AI and which parts were done by human work (as mentioned already above, it is strongly recommended to include this);
 * descriptions of additional features that you would like to add if you had more time;
 * discussion of social, legal, and ethical issues that could arise if